-A tool to strengthen national decision-making around vaccine introduction
+A framework to strengthen national decision-making around vaccine introduction

 MVI works with countries to generate data required for malaria-endemic countries to make timely and informed decisions about malaria vaccine introduction.